Kim Christensen (footballer, born 1979): FC Nordsjælland

 Christensen joined Danish Superliga club FC Nordsjælland in 2004, competing with Japanese international Yoshi Kawaguchi for the starting position.
-While Kawaguchi was away to play for the Japanese national team during the pre-season, Christensen established himself as the starting goalkeeper.
+While Kawaguchi was away to play for the Japan national team during the pre-season, Christensen established himself as the starting goalkeeper.
 He played all 33 league games as Nordsjælland finished in 10th place in the 2004–05 season, and also saw off the competition from backup keeper Jan Budtz.

 He also played all games of the following 2004–05 season, as the team finished ninth.
 When Tommy Olsen rescinded his place as team captain in May 2006, Christensen was chosen the next captain of Nordsjælland.
 In an April 2007 game against F.C.
 Copenhagen, Christensen made an uncharacteristic mistake as Nordsjælland lost 1–0, when he mistimed a kick of the ball, leaving it rolling into the empty net.
 He still played all Nordsjælland games of the 2006–07 season, helping the club finish fifth.
 In November 2007, Christensen expressed the wish to move abroad, in order to be in contention for a place in the Danish national team.
 He looked to leave the club during the winter transfer window, after a total 117 league games in a row for FC Nordsjælland.